 In this report, we will update the spawner-recruit analysis of Clark et al. (1994), fitting the Ricker model as well as the Hockey Stick model (Barrowman and Meyers 2000) that has been applied to coho salmon populations from Oregon to southern British Columbia (Bradford et al. 2000).
-We will also calibrate the survey count to total escapement using a method of estimating total escapement and survey efficiency based on the assumption of an equal troll fishery exploitation rate between the Berners River stock and the population in Auke Creek, located near Juneau 56 km to the south.
+We will also calibrate the survey count to total escapement using a method of estimating total escapement and survey efficiency based on the assumption of an equal troll fishery exploitation rate between the Berners River stock and the population in Auke Creek, 56 km to the south located near Juneau.
 Resultant total escapement estimates will be used in the spawner-recruit analysis.

-In addition, we will examine patterns of survival and production, fishery exploitation, and selectivity by the drift gillnet fishery.
-Shaul et al. (2011) found that simultaneous decreases occurred in both smolt production and marine survival after the 2003 sea-entry year that resulted in a dramatic decrease in adult returns to the system after 2004 compared with the average return in the prior 15 years.
+In addition, we will examine patterns of survival and production.
+Shaul et al. (2011) found that simultaneous decreases occurred in smolt production and marine survival after the 2003 sea-entry year that resulted in a dramatic decrease in adult returns to the system after 2004 compared with the average return in the prior 15 years.
 They observed that a strong positive correlation existed between smolt production and total precipitation at the Juneau airport in the summer and fall (July–November) in the year prior to sea-entry, but that this relationship had deteriorated as smolt production declined in the mid-2000s.
 A similar decline in production from the Chilkat River drainage suggested that the primary agent in the decline operated over a broad geographic area.
-Here, we will update the relationship between precipitation and smolt production and examine the hypothesis that decreases in smolt production and marine survival were climate-related and caused by recent cooling in the northeast Pacific.
+Here, we will update the relationship between precipitation and smolt production and examine the hypothesis that decreases in smolt production and marine survival were climate-related and caused by recent cooling in the northeast Pacific Ocean.
 We will summarize information presented in other publications about inter-system movement and marine rearing by juveniles prior to smolting (Shaul et al. 2013) and relationships between adult size, survival, and reproductive capacity of Berners River coho salmon and variables representing bottom-up and top-down influences on the primary offshore prey of coho salmon in the Gulf of Alaska, the minimal armhook squid (Berryteuthis anonychus; Shaul and Geiger 2016).
+We will also examine fishery exploitation, and selectivity by the drift gillnet fishery.

 We will investigate and summarize information and considerations relevant to management of the troll and drift gillnet fisheries to meet biological escapement goals (BEGs) for the Berners River and the nearby Chilkat River (Figure 2).